kidem42/Tg_bot_receipt_recognition/README.md

    - Templates are defined in `config.py` using the `GROUP_MESSAGE_TEMPLATES` dictionary
    - Each user group can have a unique template or no template (set to `None`)
    - Templates support Markdown formatting for text styling (e.g., *bold text*)
+   - Templates can include the Google Drive folder URL using the `{folder_url}` placeholder

 2. **Implementation**:
    - When a receipt is processed, the system checks the user's group